farlee2121/DevEssentialsBlog/_posts/2021-02-19-Monad-Mental-Model.md

 Like most people, I've found monads hard to pin down.
 I know things I can do with them, but I don't understand them at an intuitive and flexible level.
 Here I'll try to build my mental model by relating to other tools.

 Monads are originally a math concept, but I learned about them in a programming context and want to use them practically as a developer.
 However, they aren't like other programming structures I know.
-It isn't really a statement, datastructure, or type.
+It isn't really a statement, data structure, or type.
 What makes a monad special is the behavioral properties that live outside of the obvious syntax or structures.

 It is like a pattern, but it doesn't relate closely to any patterns I know.
 This may be because patterns reduce common solutions and often feel familiar.
 Patterns usually don't have strong conceptual consequences.
 On the other hand, Monads aren't something you'd easily deduce.
 They stem from a theoretical construct whose useful consequences filtered down into practice.